Kathikappal: Plot

 Set in 1988, the notorious forest brigand Veeraiyyan abducted a former minister and held him captive in the forest of Kodaikanal.
 To release him, Veeraiyyan demanded a ransom of 3 crores.
-Police Commissioner Chandrabose (Chandrabose) and his squad – Thennavan (Thennavan), Jayaprakash (Jayaprakasam), Sakthivel (Sakthivel), and Vinoth Kumar (Vinoth Kumar) – killed Veeraiyyan, but they could not save the minister, and in the process, the respected doctor Pari Vallal (Prem) was shot dead.
+Police Commissioner Chandrabose and his squad – Thennavan, Jayaprakash, Sakthivel, and Vinoth Kumar – killed Veeraiyyan, but they could not save the minister, and in the process, the respected doctor Pari Vallal was shot dead.
 Pari Vallal worked in a remote village to exercise his profession.
-He met the orphan Sara (Meera Vasudevan), who grew up in a church and decided to assist him.
+He met the orphan Sara, who grew up in a church and decided to assist him.
 They fell in love with each other and got married.

-In 2008, during the annual death ceremony of Pari Vallal in Kodaikanal, an injured Joshua Prakash (V. N. Anoop Kumar) appears and proclaims to be the Pari Vallal in his previous birth.
-Sara, Pari Vallal's widow who now lives with her adopted daughter Kabini (Baby Prahasitha), is astonished and could not believe it.
+In 2008, during the annual death ceremony of Pari Vallal in Kodaikanal, an injured Joshua Prakash appears and proclaims to be the Pari Vallal in his previous birth.
+Sara, Pari Vallal's widow who now lives with her adopted daughter Kabini, is astonished and could not believe it.
 The inhabitants, who think it was a practical joke, beat Joshua Prakash up and tie him with a rope to control him.
-The next day, Mallika (Poornitha) comes to the village and claims to be Joshua Prakash's wife.
+The next day, Mallika comes to the village and claims to be Joshua Prakash's wife.
 After their marriage, Joshua Prakash claimed to be Pari Vallal and told that his parents locked him in a room for 12 years.
 The villagers first cannot believe him, but his perfect recollections of Kodaikanal and its inhabitants baffle many.
-The psychiatrist Elangovan (Thalaivasal Vijay), Pari Vallal's brother, interviews Joshua Prakash and confirms that he is Pari Vallal.
+The psychiatrist Elangovan, Pari Vallal's brother, interviews Joshua Prakash and confirms that he is Pari Vallal.
 Annoyed by her husband's eccentric behavior, Mallika decides to leave the place, but Joshua Prakash confesses that he loves her and wants to get ahold of the money hidden by Veeraiyyan.
 Chandrabose and his team track Joshua Prakash and abduct him in a cabin in the woods.
 They force him to show the place and then find Thennavan's corpse.
 Sara, armed with a rifle, threatens to kill them.

 In 1988, Chandrabose, his squad, and Veeraiyyan were actually partners in crime.
 Chandrabose and his squad then double-crossed Veeraiyan and killed the minister.
 Veeraiyyan, who tried to escape, was shot in the back.
 An injured Veeraiyyan begged Pari Vallal to save him and told him the place where he had hidden the money, but Thennavan killed Pari Vallal and Veeraiyyan died from his injuries.

 In 2008, Joshua Prakash reveals that he is not Pari Vallal's rebirth but the son of the minister who was killed by them.
 With Sara, he has planned to take revenge on Chandrabose and his squad.
 Joshua Prakash and Sara eventually kill them, and he then tells her to keep the money.
 The film ends with Joshua Prakash and Mallika adopting Kabini and leaving the village.